Subhrangsu90/100-Days-of-Code/README.md

 Advancing my JavaScript skills with modules and promises! 💡💻 #100DaysOfCode #JavaScript

+## Day 30: Mastering Regular Expressions in JavaScript

+### What I Learned
+- Utilized the test method to check patterns.
+- Matched literal strings and handled different possibilities.
+- Applied case-insensitive matching.
+- Extracted matches and found more than the first match.
+- Used wildcard periods and matched single characters with multiple possibilities.
+- Matched letters, numbers, and single characters not specified.

+Delving into the power of Regular Expressions for text matching in JavaScript! 💡💻 #100DaysOfCode #JavaScript

 ## Connect with Me

 📫 Feel free to connect with me and share your coding journey!
 Let's inspire and support each other: